-Nitrate shock occurs when fish are suddenly exposed to a vastly different level of nitrate, often by as much as several hundred parts per million.
-Although nitrate shock usually happens when fish are suddenly exposed to a much higher level of nitrate, fish can also be shocked if nitrate levels suddenly drop dramatically.
-As with nitrite poisoning, immature fish and certain species, such as Discus, are more sensitive to sudden changes in nitrate.
+Nitrate shock occurs when fish are suddenly exposed to a vastly different level of nitrate, up to several hundred mg/L. Although nitrate shock usually refers to a sudden increase in the level of nitrate, fish can be equally shocked if nitrate levels suddenly drop dramatically.

 - Loss of appetite

-If nitrates have risen slowly over time, it is not unusual for only one or two fish to exhibit symptoms initially.
-Unless water tests are performed, there is no apparent reason for the why the fish mysteriously became ill.
+When nitrates have risen slowly over time, it is not unusual for only one or two fish to exhibit symptoms initially.
+Until water tests are performed, there may be no apparent reason for why some fish mysteriously become ill.
 If nitrate levels are not reduced, more fish will begin to show symptoms.
 Eventually, fish death will begin, occurring over a period of a few days to a few weeks.

 When fish are suddenly exposed to very high nitrate levels, they will usually die within 24 hours of exposure.
-Often owners are not aware of the problem until the fish are either dead or near death.
-In these situations, there is little that can be done for the affected fish, but recognize and remove the source of the problem to avert further tragedy before new fish are added to the tank.
+Often owners are not aware of the problem until the fish are dead or near death.
+In these situations, emergency measures can be taken for affected fish, but recognize and remove the source of the problem to avert further tragedy before new fish are added to the tank.

-- Ask about the recommended nitrate values before buying fish.
-The best way to deal with this scenario is to avoid it in the first place.
-Before purchasing fish, test your water and make a note of the pH and nitrate levels.
-At the fish shop, ask the clerk to test the water in order to verify that the pH and nitrate levels are reasonably close to what is found in your home tanks.
-If they aren’t close, don’t purchase fish until you can adjust your home aquarium to more closely match the source tank the fish experiences in the store.
+- Ask about the recommended nitrate values of any new species.
+Before purchasing a new species of fish, test your water and make a note of the pH and nitrate levels.
+At the aquarium shop, ask the clerk to test the water to verify that the pH and nitrate levels are reasonably close to what is found in your home tanks.
+If the numbers aren’t close, don’t purchase fish until you can adjust your home aquarium to more closely match the lower levels of the source tank the fish has experienced in the store.

 - Keep live plants in the tank.
 Adding live plants to your tank is a great long-term preventive measure.
-Live plants utilize nitrate and actively remove it from the water, thus helping to keep nitrate levels lower in your aquarium.
+Live plants utilize nitrate and actively remove it from the water, thus helping to keep nitrate levels down.

 - Do not overstock your aquarium.
 More fish = more waste = more nitrates.

 - Keep the tank clean.
-Good overall tank maintenance goes a long way towards keeping nitrates down.
+Good overall tank maintenance goes a long way toward keeping nitrates down.
 Remove all uneaten food promptly.

 - Perform regular filter maintenance.
-Regular cleaning and replacement of filter media will keep nitrates at bay.
+Regular cleaning and replacement of carbon filter media will help immensely to keep nitrates at bay.